georgethomps/southwest-flight-count-scraper/README.md

 **Additional Comments & Concerns**

-This program is built under the assumption that the user will not make errors when prompted for information.
-Error handling is not
+This program is built under the assumption that the user will not make errors when prompted for information; error-handling is not implemented within this script.

 The input CSV file can be named whatever you want and contain any destinations you want as long as you have a column header and the flights are separated by a hyphen ("-").